Procedure In Brief

 - Time to exercise – patients should be able to exercise after 4 weeks of recovery.

-– Dressings – patients will wear dressings on the breast and tummy for 2 weeks.
+- Dressings – patients will have a glue dressings on the breast and tummy for 2 weeks until it peels away.

 - Bras & clothing – patients are advised to wear a pressure garment for 4 weeks.